 But checking hormone levels has little practical value: They can't be used to tell whether a woman can still get pregnant and how long she has to keep using contraception for - or whether she should have treatment if she has menopause symptoms.

 Menopause symptoms can be relieved in various ways.
 In most women, though, things like hot flashes, sweats and mood swings lessen over time and then go away completely without any treatment.
 Menopause is not an illness.
-It is normal for hormone levels to fall in middle age.
+It's normal for hormone levels to fall in middle age.

 Hormones are available in the form of tablets, patches, nasal sprays and injections.
 These enter the blood stream and can therefore travel around the whole body.
 Problems affecting the lining of the vagina can be treated locally with hormones in the form of creams, suppositories or vaginal rings.
 Hormone-free alternatives include plant oils, lubricants and creams to relieve vaginal dryness.

 Antidepressants and the hormones testosterone and DHEA are sometimes used to relieve menopause symptoms too.
-It is not clear how effective they are.
+It's not clear how effective they are.
 But they can have considerable side effects.
 Most of them have not been licensed for the treatment of menopause symptoms in Germany.

-The hormones that are used to relieve menopause symptoms do not prevent women from getting pregnant.
+The hormones that are used to relieve menopause symptoms don't prevent women from getting pregnant.

 Even though the often negative perception is gradually changing, menopause is still mainly associated with growing older and the related problems.
 But many women see menopause as the start of a new phase of life.
 Not all women have menopause symptoms or other problems during menopause.
 And some women even discover a new sense of freedom and new opportunities during this phase of their lives.